ideas-labo/MSR2022-encoding-study/README.md

 <!-- --- -->

 # Installation
- 1. Download all the files into the same folder
+ 1. Download all the files into the same folder.
- 2. Install the specified version of python and tensorflow
+ 2. Install the specified version of python and tensorflow.
- 3. Run Encoding.py and install the missing packages according to the runtime messages.
+ 3. Run Encoding.py and install all missing packages according to the runtime messages.

 <!-- --- -->